mrvautin/envz/README.md

 ## Options

-You can set an environment manually rather than using `NODE_ENV` by adding an `evironment` object.
+You can set the environment manually rather than using `NODE_ENV` by adding an `environment` object.
 Eg:

 ``` javascript
 const env = envz('env.yaml', { environment: 'production' });
 ```

-By default the `process.env` values override what is set in the yaml file.
-You can override this so that the yaml file is king by adding the following flag:
+By default the values set in `process.env` overrides what is set in your yaml file.
+You can change this so that the yaml file is king by adding the following flag:

 ``` javascript
 const env = envz('env.yaml', { yamlFileOverride: true });